If we don’t win, you don’t pay.

 Injury Lawyer Explains The Legal Ramifications And Effects Of U-Turns In Negligence Claims

 No two car accidents are the same.
 Our Los Angeles personal injury attorneys team has seen many causes of accidents and their effects on our decades of experience in the legal field.
 And even the best lawyers in one area of law are not the best lawyers if they don’t know what is covered below.
-In any event, one of the most common causes of California motor vehicle accidents is using a U-Turn to turn around.
+One of the most common causes of California motor vehicle accidents is using a U-Turn to turn around.

-Furthermore, what is incredibly difficult is that illegal turns cause many of these U-Turn accidents.
+Furthermore, what is incredibly difficult is that illegal turns cause many of these U-turn accidents.
 Such illegal turns make it much more likely for a collision and even death.
-Still worse, the defendant will almost always deny liability, forcing you, the plaintiff, to hire an aggressive lawyer you can trust, such as Ehline Law’s staff.
+Still worse, the defendant will almost permanently deny liability, forcing you, the plaintiff, to hire an aggressive lawyer you can trust, such as Ehline Law’s staff.

 - First of all, what is a “U-Turn?”